It’s time to celebrate!

 Reading: 3 elements of a good party

 By reading this passage, the student learns about the three main elements of a good party.
-They learn about types of parties by matching their names with descriptions.
+They learn about types of parties by matching their names with the descriptions.

 Then, they sort out party vocabulary into 4 categories – menu, type of party, activity, and drinks.